catchygit/openvino_notebooks/recipes/automated_self_checkout/README.md

 ## Running the Application

-You can run [run-the-application.ipynb](self-checkout-recipe.ipynb) to learn more about the inference process.
+You can run [self-checkout-recipe.ipynb](self-checkout-recipe.ipynb) to learn more about the inference process.

 <p align="right"><a href="#top">Back to top ⬆️</a></p>